Robustness of Algorithms for Causal Structure Learning to Hyperparameter Choice: Hyperparameters in Structure Learning

 Note that $k^*$ is generally not identifiable unless $A$ is known.
-Furthermore, identification of $\mathcal{G}$ does not guarantee $\hat{A}_{k^*} = A$ as $\hat{A}_{k^*}$ depends on algorithms $S$ and their ability to identify $A$, as well as the choice of their hyperparameters $H$.
+Furthermore, identification of $\mathcal{G}$ does not guarantee $\hat{A}_{k^*} = A$ as $\hat{A}_{k^*}$ depends on algorithms $S$ and their ability to identify $A$, as well as the choice of their HPs $H$.

-More generally, when considering different algorithms $S$ and hyperparameters $H$, Equation \ref{eq:opt} is the standard \textbf{model selection} problem, whereas if the choice of algorithms is fixed to a specific value, leaving hyperparameters as the only variable, the task reduces to \textbf{hyperparameter tuning}.
+More generally, when considering different algorithms $S$ and HPs $H$, Equation \ref{eq:opt} is the standard \textbf{model selection} problem, whereas if the choice of algorithms is fixed to a specific value, leaving HPs as the only variable, the task reduces to \textbf{hyperparameter tuning}.
 In practical terms, obtaining the distance $d(A,\hat{A})$ is not feasible, as the true matrix $A$ and its corresponding graph $\mathcal{G}(A)$ are inaccessible outside of simulated environments.
 As algorithms can vary substantially in design, the appropriate way to compare them requires the use of distance measures that incorporate the ground truth $A$.
 This renders model selection impractical in structure learning problems.
-Tuning hyperparameters of a single algorithm might be feasible by comparing its relative scores across explored hyperparameter values.
+Tuning HPs of a single algorithm might be feasible by comparing its relative scores across explored HP values.